xmidt-org/hecate/README.md

 ## Summary

-XMiDT has historically relied on SNS as the method to keep a distributed list of event webhook subcriptions.
+XMiDT has historically relied on SNS as the method to keep a distributed list of event webhook subscriptions.
 Now, it relies on [argus](https://github.com/xmidt-org/argus/) to handle those storage needs.
-As teams may need to upgrade their XMiDT services without downtime or disruptions, Hecate is here to help ensure all the webhook data between SNS and Argus is synchronized during the transition.
+As teams may need to upgrade their XMiDT services without downtime or disruptions, Hecate is here to help ensure all the webhook data between SNS and Argus is synchronized during the migration.

 ## Table of Contents